BOOK FOOD EXPERIENCES

 Join the Regional Nagoya Food Tour and discover popular local dishes in Aichi Prefecture's capital.

-5. Rikugien Garden - Tokyo
+5. Rikugien Garden (Tokyo)

 An image of people walking over a flat stone bridge above a pond, with orange trees on either side

-An Edo-era strolling garden designed to replicate scenes from six famous poems, Rikugien is undoubtedly one of the most beautiful spots for kōyō in the country.
+An Edo-era strolling garden designed to replicate scenes from six famous poems, Rikugien is undoubtedly one of the most beautiful spots for koyo in the country.
 Head for the Tsutsuji no Chaya teahouse and Togetsukyo Bridge to admire the leaves, and consider staying late for the striking evening illuminations.

 People walking between two rows of tall golden gingko trees, with yellow leaves all over the path

 7. Mt.
-Takao - Tokyo
+Takao (Tokyo)

 The stone sign at the summit of Mt Takao, surrounded by fall foliage

-Takaosan is one of the closest hiking spots to Tokyo, making a fantastic day trip if you want to go walking among autumn leaves in Japan.
+Mt.
+Takao is one of the closest hiking spots to Tokyo, making a fantastic day trip if you want to go walking among autumn leaves in Japan.
 Alternatively, you can take the cable car halfway up and admire the view in comfort.
 Be sure to stop by the colorful Yakuoin Temple on your way to the summit.

-8. Kawaguchiko - Yamanashi
+8. Kawaguchiko (Yamanashi)

 A photo of Mount Fuji from across Lake Kawaguchi, with red and orange trees in front

-9. Eikando Temple - Kyoto
+9. Eikando Temple (Kyoto)

 An image of Eikando's garden, with red trees and a pagoda in the background

-Kyoto is overflowing with breathtaking kōyō locations, one of the most famous being Eikando.
+Kyoto is overflowing with breathtaking koyo locations, one of the most famous being Eikando.
 The temple’s striking Tahoto Pagoda offers fantastic views out over the grounds as they’re transformed into a sea of vivid red and orange, while the garden circling Hojo Pond is delightful to stroll around – especially when illuminated after dark.

-10. Arashiyama - Kyoto
+10. Arashiyama (Kyoto)

 People riding boats on the river in Arashiyama with the forested mountains behind covered in red and orange trees

-The Arashiyama district in western Kyoto might be best known for its bamboo grove, however it’s also a wonderful spot to view autumn leaves in Japan.
+The Arashiyama district in western Kyoto might be best known for its bamboo grove, but it's also a wonderful spot to view autumn leaves in Japan.
 The image of the Togetsukyo Bridge with the forested mountainside behind it ablaze in hues of red and yellow is unmissable.
 For a truly serene experience, rent a boat and enjoy the views from the water.

-11. Tofukuji Temple - Kyoto
+11. Tofukuji Temple (Kyoto)

 People on a covered wooden bridge taking photos of fall foliage outside

-12. Osaka Castle - Osaka
+12. Osaka Castle (Osaka)

 The green, white and black tower of Osaka Castle with red and gold treetops in the foreground

-13. Minoh Park - Osaka
+13. Minoh Park (Osaka)

 People on a bridge admiring a waterfall surrounded by autumn trees

-14. Hoshida Park - Osaka
+14. Hoshida Park (Osaka)

 Hoshida Suspension Bridge during autumn in Japan